Canon SX420 vs Leica D-LUX 7

 It is notable that the D-LUX 7 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX420 does not feature such an accessory-socket.

-Both the SX420 and the D-LUX 7 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the D-LUX 7 followed on from the Leica D-LUX Typ 109.
+The D-LUX 7 is a recent model that features in the current product line-up of Leica.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Canon SX420 or the Leica D-LUX 7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (19.9 vs 16.8MP) with a 9% higher linear resolution.